sr/operator/README.md

 script/server --adapter hipchat
 ```

 Keep in mind that your local bot will be represented by you in hipchat.
-You will not be able to call functions on yourself.
-You may want to use the `!echo <args>` function of Parbot so that Parbot will echo out your commands and then your local bot will respond.
+The hubot framework does not allow a hubot to respond to itself.
+So if you try to call functions on your local bot, it will not respond because it is under your hipchat account.
+You can either get someone else to call the functions for you or you may want to use the `!echo <args>` function of Parbot so that Parbot will echo out your commands and then your local bot will respond.